Layer 4 vs Layer 7 Load Balancingby Grant Duke on Load Balancing • May 12, 2021

-Within the Open Systems Interconnect (OSI) there are two layers at which load balancing can function, Layer 4 and Layer 7.
-There are differences between load balancing at Layer 4 or Layer 7 and there are advantages and disadvantages to each method.
+Within the Open Systems Interconnect (OSI) model there are two layers at which load balancing can function, Layer 4 and Layer 7.
+There are differences between load balancing in Layer 4 and Layer 7.
+Each method has advantages and disadvantages.

 What is Layer 4 load balancing?